Chimmuanya/TeamZ_Project1/README.md

 # TeamZ_Project1
-React SideHustle Internship Project1 for Team Zeus

-First Project using React Js
-The Google HomePage was Recreated as required.
-The SideHustle Logo was used to replace Google's logo.
+A Google homepage for the Sidehustle internship capstone project for Team Zeus.

+# Setup & Installations
+* Clone the project: "https://github.com/Chimmuanya/TeamZ_Project1.git" to your machine.
+* In the project directory you can run 'npm start'.

+# Behaviour Driven Development
-When a user types in the search input field, the SideHustle logo is updated in the input field.
+* When a user types in the search input field, the SideHustle logo is updated in the input field.
+* The SideHustle Logo was used to replace Google's logo.
-When the input field is empty, the logo is displayed again.
+* When the input field is empty, the logo is displayed again.

-Enjoy!
+# Technologies Used
+* React
+* Css
+* Html
+* Javascript

+# Known Bugs
+No knwon bugs